canidlogic/retro/doc/RetroSpec.md

 ### Interpreter output

-Running a Retro script generates a control rate setting in range [1 Hz, 1024 Hz], a set of events that are not necessarily chronologically ordered, and parameter dictionaries defining the rhythm section state.
+Running a Retro script generates a control rate setting in range [1 Hz, 1024 Hz], a set of events that are not necessarily chronologically ordered, the values of the global parameters, and instruments assigned to pseudo-channels.

 Retro will store all these interpretation results in memory.
 When the script has finished running, Retro will sequence the events it was given and produce an OPL2 output script, the format of which is described in a later section.